 - Step 1 All Government Owned cylinders are to be returned to the Defense Supply Center Richmond (DSCR).
-Contact Hudson Technologies at (866) 724-0932 or via email at cylreturn@hudsontech.com for proceedures for turn-in. - Step 2 All cylinders and cylinder information shall be listed on a tracking spreadsheet sent to Hudson Tech.
-An example of this spreadsheet can be found in Appendix C. - Step 3 Storage requirements should be IAW DLAI4145.25 and coordinated with the Fire Department and Installation Safety Office. - Step 4 Commercially Owned Compressed Gas Cylinders are to be returned to the vendor.
+Contact Hudson Technologies at (866) 724-0932 or via email at cylreturn@hudsontech.com for procedures for turn-in. - Step 2 All cylinders and cylinder information shall be listed on a tracking spreadsheet sent to Hudson Tech.
+An example of this spreadsheet can be found in Appendix C. - Step 3 Storage requirements should be IAW DLAI 4145.25 and coordinated with the Fire Department and Installation Safety Office. - Step 4 Commercially Owned Compressed Gas Cylinders are to be returned to the vendor.

-- A. Medical oxygen cylinders are issued and exchanged at Ireland Army Health Clinic supply section. - B. Small Carbon Dioxide or Nitrogen cylinders with no valves should be considered empty when fully discharged. - C. Review ALARACT 031/2012 for compressed gases and cylinders for all Fire Suppression Systems (FSS) and air-conditioning and refrigeration (A/C) systems installed in Army weapon systems or equipment. - D. DRMS may not accept physical custody of any cylinders, unless rendered scrap. - E. DRMS may accept accountability of non-hazardous or hazardous cylinders on behalf of the activity reporting the excess cylinders.
-See DRMS-1-4160-14, Section 3 Special Processing.
+- Medical oxygen cylinders are issued and exchanged at Ireland Army Health Clinic supply section. - Small Carbon Dioxide or Nitrogen cylinders with no valves should be considered empty when fully discharged. - Review ALARACT 031/2012 for compressed gases and cylinders for all Fire Suppression Systems (FSS) and air-conditioning and refrigeration (A/C) systems installed in Army weapon systems or equipment. - DRMS may not accept physical custody of any cylinders, unless rendered scrap. - DRMS may accept accountability of non-hazardous or hazardous cylinders on behalf of the activity reporting the excess cylinders.
+See DRMS-1-4160-14, Section 3 - Special Processing.

-Contact EMD for additional guidance at 502-624-8263
+Air Quality Program 502-624-8263